 If you answered “yes” to any of these questions (or if you have questions of your own), then join us at Temple Emanu-El’s weekly Torah study.

 Torah Study meets each Saturday, prior to our worship service, from 9:15 AM to 10:15 AM.
+Sessions this year will be led by our new rabbinic intern, Alexis Pinsky.
 No previous knowledge is required.
 Come regularly, or drop in when you can.
 Coffee and bagels are provided; you contribute your questions and ideas.

 There is no better way to start off your Sabbath morning than with a taste of Torah.
 We hope to see you there!
 (Enter at the Marvin and Elisabeth Cassell Community House, One East 65th Street.)